 How Does It Feel After The Procedure?

 You might experience moderate discomfort or slight gum bleeding since the procedure involves only mechanical removal of plaque from the teeth.
 Pain-killers are generally prescribed for taking care of the pain.
 Moreover, the dentist may also offer you antibiotics for relieving the periodontal infection.
-During a follow-up visit, the dentist checks on the status and healing of your gums and pockets.
+During a follow-up visit, the dentist checks on the status and healing of your gums, dental implants, and pockets.
 No further treatment is required if the gum tissue has responded well to the treatment and remains stable.

 On the other hand, depending on the severity of the periodontal condition, you may have to undergo surgical procedures, performed by a periodontist.
 This will ensure there is no bone loss.
 That being said, if you have undergone scaling or root planing, the need for surgery is reduced.